gauravn17/cse-15l-lab-reports/lab4.md

-Lab Report 4
+# Lab Report 4

 Step 1: Log into ieng6

-For this step, I typed ssh cs15lsp23ln@ieng6.ucsd.edu, <enter>, my password, and <enter> again to log into ieng6.
+For Step 1, I logged into ieng6 with by ssh-ing into my account, using ssh cs15lsp23es@ieng6.ucsd.edu and my password.

-Step 2: Clone your fork of the repository from your GitHub account For this step, I copied the HTTPS URL of the lab7 fork from my GitHub account, typed git clone https://github.com/keeanalbao/lab7.git (using <ctrl-v> for the URL), and then <enter> into the command line.
-This cloned the repository into my ssh account.
+Step 2: Clone your fork of the repository from your GitHub account

+For Step 2, I copied the HTTPS URL of the lab7 fork from my GitHub account, typed git clone https://github.com/gauravn17/lab7.git), which cloned the repository into my ssh account.

-Step 3: Run the tests, demonstrating that they fail For this step, I changed to the lab7 directory by typing cd l, pressing <tab> to autocomplete it, and pressing <enter>.
+Step 3: Run the tests, demonstrating that they fail

+For this step, I changed to the lab7 directory by typing cd l, pressing <tab> to autocomplete it, and pressing <enter>.
 I then typed ls and <enter> to list all the files/directories in lab7.
 Finally, I typed bash t, <tab> to autocomplete to bash test.sh, and pressed <enter>, which ran the tests (and showed that they failed).

 Step 4: Edit the code file to fix the failing test